dcunited001/dcunited001.github.io/_drafts/self-psychoanalysis.md

 #### &#x2605; No Discussion of Problems

 #### &#x2605; No Written Discussion of Problems

+they haven't expended any time/energy on coming up with a plan for getting me out of the house.  other than hoping that general antipathy, guilt and shame will eventually make me hit "ROCK BOTTOM" and that I might be motivated through sufficient pain/fear/discomfort...
+- what a loving family, amirite?

+#### &#x2605; Duplicity of intent/action

+- there are plenty of examples of where duplicity of intent/action behind my family's actions leads me to a more negative, more compromised disposition.
+  - they will use duplicity of statements/actions to further restrict my available actions, but they never afford the same foresight, tactfulness when the outcome could be more positive for me
+  - examples of how duplicity and tact can be used for positive results?

 #### &#x2605; They Pursue Action with Detrimental Consequences Without Discussing It With Me